fire-helper/slides/csi106_1/transcript.md

 ("GIMP" slide)

 But of course, free software means mostly unpaid, thankless work.
-And there aren't always alternatives to non-free software.
+And there isn't always alternatives to non-free software.

 GIMP is often mentioned as a libre alternative to Photoshop, but that really isn't the case in reality.